10 Most Famous Pharaohs of Egypt

 Queen Hatshepsut was a female Pharaoh during the 18th Dynasty.
 Among the few female pharaohs of Egypt, Hatshepsut certainly comes out tops.
 Being the 5th pharaoh in the dynasty, her remarkable reign earned her the epithet “Foremost of Noble Ladies”.
 Hatshepsut’s reign spanned from 1479 to 1458 BC.
 She stood in Thutmose II’s place when Thutmose III was too young to rule following the death of his father.

 Her rise to power witnessed the construction of important buildings and many magnificent sculptures.
 Also, Egyptians lived in peace and harmony during her time on the throne.
-Even though, her reign was highly successful, her successor Thutmose III displaced all her images from temples after her death.
+Even though her reign was highly successful, her successor Thutmose III defaced, destroyed or removed many of her images and sculptors from temples after her death.
 She gets on this list of famous pharaohs for her sheer bravery and finesse in dealing with the tense political situation (largely male-dominated as well) during her reign.

 Akhenaten was an ancient Egyptian ruler (a pharaoh) of the 18th Dynasty whose reign lasted for 17 years.
 His reign likely started from 1353 to 1336 BC.
 Akhenaten means, “Effective for Aten” (an aspect of the ancient Egyptian god of the sun, Aten).
 Egyptians remember Akhenaten as a monotheistic pharaoh, a ruler who dismantled the the polytheistic worship of gods and goddesses of Egypt.